If you’ve ever wanted to make your own green beer on Saint Patrick’s Day, here’s the step-by-step recipe:

 Step 2: Stir in blue food colouring until beer turns green.

 That’s all there is to it!
-Now, here’s a step-by-step recipe for enjoying St Patrick’s Day 2020 — and the next day too — without drinking too much of that emerald mixture:
+Now, here’s a step-by-step recipe for enjoying St Patrick’s Day—and the next day too—without drinking too much emerald mixture

 Step 1: Sip a frosty beer